 Dental insurance

 To buy dental insurance, you can visit the Massachusetts Health Connector.
-However, even if you have dental insurance, you will have to pay for your visits to the MIT Medical Dental Service on the day of your appointment.
+However, even if you have dental insurance, you will have to pay for your visits to the MIT Health Dental Service on the day of your appointment.
 At the Dental Service, you can pay with Mastercard, Visa, or a personal check.
 After you pay, you can submit the receipt to your insurance company, and they might repay some of the cost.
 It is important to know what kinds of services your dental insurance covers and how much of the cost they will repay for different kinds of care.

 What will it cost?